 DESIGNER TIP: We love designing our graphics in Canva!
 IT'S FREE and makes it super-easy to create gorgeous graphics without knowing anything about web design.

 Your pitch video is the second thing potential funders will see, and it will be displayed at the top of your page, beneath your featured image.
 In other words, the featured image serves as your video's thumbnail. iFundWomen accepts video urls from both Vimeo and YouTube, so whichever platform you are most comfortable with is fine with us.
 Please read through our video how-to's very carefully to make sure you are set up to succeed!

 3. PROJECT DESCRIPTION

-Rewards are incentives to entice your backers to increase their pledge amounts, and YES, they really do work.
+Rewards are incentives to entice your funders to increase their pledges, and YES, they really do work.

 Campaigns that offer rewards raise 143% more than those which don't.

 The $25 reward is the most popular, however the $100 reward raises the most money, and makes up to almost 30% of total funds raised.